 In general, all of your account information is on the left sidebar, and your various tabs such as Overview, Transactions, Budgets, Goals, etc., are in the upper right-hand corner.
-It’s really nice to see all your information in one place so you can truly understand where your money’s actually going.
+It's nice to see all your information in one place so you can truly understand where your money is going.

 Step 3: Create a Budget